microsoft/vscode-flake8/README.md

 ## Usage and Features

-The Flake8 extension provides a series of features to help your productivity while working with Python code in Visual Studio Code.
+The Flake8 extension provides features to improve your productivity while working on Python code in Visual Studio Code.
 Check out the [Settings section](#settings) below for more details on how to customize the extension.

 -   **Integrated Linting**: Once this extension is installed in Visual Studio Code, Flake8 is automatically executed when you open a Python file, providing immediate feedback on your code quality.
 -   **Customizable Flake8 Version**: By default, this extension uses the version of Flake8 that is shipped with the extension.
 However, you can configure it to use a different binary installed in your environment through the `flake8.importStrategy` setting, or set it to a custom Flake8 executable through the `flake8.path` settings.